elchs/LetoDBf/Readme.txt

       8.2 Uhura

  This is for automatic detection of the server, very helpful in networks with dynamical assigned IP addresses.
+ New: available as 'build-in' option in LetoDBf server itself --> see Leto_Detect(), following is description of standalone version.

  Build the executable in utils/uhura/uhura.prg with a: hbmk2 uhura The executable will be found afterwards in the "bin" directory.
  Start it at the same machine, where the LetoDBf server is running.
  Linux! user can give with first param an interface name like "eth1" at which uhura will listen.